 There may be subsections within these two as well.
 For e.g, the tourist visitor stream will allow you to use the visa for tourism purposes or for visiting family and friends.
 Even within this type, there can be an option where you are sponsored by a family member who is a permanent resident or citizen of Australia.

-Also, please note that with the Business visitor visa, you cannot work or sell services.
-However, with the business visitor visa, you can attend conferences or negotiate contracts as well as make general business enquiries.
+Also, please note that with the Australia business visa for Indians, you cannot work or sell services.
+However, with the Australia business visa subclass 600, you can attend conferences or negotiate contracts as well as make general business enquiries.

-After reading through all this data, I figured out that my parents required a Business visitor stream visa under the subclass 600.
+After reading through all this data, I figured out that my parents required an Australia business visa for Indian passport holders under the subclass 600.
 They were going to a conference/workshop and once this was determined, we went about on getting all the documentation ready to apply for an Australian visa.

 One of the main differences between a Business Visitor stream and a Tourist Visitor stream is the application form.
 Each of these application forms come with a checklist as well.
 I have listed the major differences in the table below and links to the application forms have also been provided for reference.
 Australia Visa Fees are similar when it comes to either a Tourist Visa from Australia or a Business Visitor Visa Australia.